Joshfairhead/Obsidian/Immanent/Regen Foundation/Index/Org structure/Foundation/Governance Circle.md

 "Wisdom Council"

 Dear Regens, as a degen in these lands I consider myself to be an epistemic tresspasser amongst you.
-I seek your advice as to how this governance call should be handed off with care; advice for the advice process I suppose.
+I seek your advice as to how this governance call should be handed off with care; advice for an advice process I suppose.

 Can you help?
-It's imperative to me that we cultivate a thriving off chain governance process.
-I wish
+It's imperative to me that we cultivate a viable off chain governance process but my personal skill set is best put to use driving the technological community.